 Finally, we have Professionals.
 People with jobs.
 Instead of selling a product, they sell themselves to work on someone else's product.
 Interestingly, the spectrum sort of wraps back around to the other end—Influencers and Professionals are the two groups who don't directly build and sell products to users.
 It turns out the classic meme that "if you're not paying, you're the product" works as well for producers as consumers—if you're not selling a product, you're it!

 I don't mean to demean professional work.
 I did it for awhile and often found it to be incredibly fulfilling.
 The point is just that everyone should find their own spot on the map.
 Jobs are and will continue to be the right path for many people.
 Gigs will become a dominant form of work in a world of low transaction costs.
 The fan, passion, and indie economies are having a virtual love fest right now.
 And micro-celebrity influencers don't appear to going anywhere.

 I believe all of these economies are still in their infancy, and will become increasingly dominant ways to earn a living over time.
 If you're interested in leaving the professional class and diving into one of these other economies, I started a Creator Fellowship to help support you.
 My business model is essentially an iterator for the indie economy.
 If I can invest in 10 people a year and help them make their $100k online, I can recoup my initial investment plus earn around $10k per person.

 And if you're interested in joining a community of people who quit their full-time jobs to build things online, reach out.
-We are a free, decentralized organization for maintaining mutual accountability to our goals and helping each other succeed.
+The Creator Coop is a free, decentralized organization for maintaining mutual accountability to our goals and helping each other succeed.
 We have a community forum, regular virtual meetings, and anything else the community decides to make.